U.S. airlines to dash for cash grants, not loans, even with potential government stake

 Aside from the grants, airlines without other available financing options can also apply for $25 billion in loans and loan guarantees under the rescue package.

-Some major airlines, which continued to tap debt markets this week while lobbying Washington for aid, have told U.S. officials they may skip the government loans entirely, people said.
+Some major airlines, which continued to tap debt markets this week while lobbying Washington for aid, have told U.S. officials they may skip the government loans entirely, people familiar with the discussions said.

-The 5-year government loans carry more onerous terms than the grants or loans from private banks would, and could burden balance sheets just as companies are trying to recover from the crisis.
+The 5-year government loans would carry tougher terms than grants or loans from private banks, and could burden balance sheets just as companies are trying to recover from the crisis.

 “However, if demand trends don’t improve during the second half of 2020, we would not be surprised if some of the carriers began to express an interest in the loan program,” Deutsche Bank analyst Michael Linenburg said in a note.